Trump Most Likely To Walk Out Of Iran Deal

 — The Times of Israel (@TimesofIsrael) May 8, 2018

-At a dinner held in honor in Milan on Monday, Kerry voiced concerns about the future of the Iran nuclear deal.
-He said that the U.S. withdrawing from the agreement would bring the world “right back to where we were” and it “was not a safe place,” he said.
+At a dinner held in Milan on Monday, Kerry voiced concerns about the future of the Iran nuclear deal.
+He said that the U.S. withdrawing from the agreement would bring the world “right back to where we were” and it “was not a safe place.”